keneccc/finance_scraper-/README.md

 # Installation

-Download data
+Download data.
-Get into the folder using cd finance_scrape-
+Open the folder using "cd finance_scraper-"
 Uploading data to pandas dataframe and cleaning data using pandas

 Install the requirements